flame-engine/flame/doc/debug.md

 ## FPS counter

 Flame provides the `FPSCounter` mixin for recording the fps, this mixin can be applied on any class that extends from `Game`.
-Once applied you can access the current fps by using the `fps` method`, like shown in the example below.
+Once applied you can access the current fps by using the `fps` method, like shown in the example below.

 ```dart